Fishing

 Striated heron, looking for fish in a stagnant stream, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

-The brown fish owl (Ketupa zeylonensis) is a large, fish-eating owl, which is distributed from eastern Turkey, eastwards through the Indian Subcontinent to southern China, Vietnam and Myanmar.
+The brown fish owl (Ketupa zeylonensis) is a large, fish-eating owl, which is widespread in the Indian Subcontinent, Indochina, and the Malay Peninsula, and is also found in southern China, southern Turkey, and a few places in Iran.

 Brown fish owl, photographed in Sariska National Park, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)